EXCESSIVE INTERNATIONAL AIRLINE TICKET CHANGE PENALTIES:

 Newspapers are a dying business, and deservedly so.
 In 2009, the NEW YORK TIMES went begging to the world’s richest man, Mexican telephone monopolist Carlos Slim Helu, for a $250 million loan at a whopping 14% interest rate.
 The loan was repaid on August 15, 2011.
 More recently, having paid $1.1 billion for the BOSTON GLOBE in 1993, the New York Times Company sold it on August 2, 2013 for a paltry $70 million, taking a $1,030,000,000 loss.
 A plethora of Ochs-Sulzberger family inheritors continues to whine loudly over the precipitous decline in their Times Company stock, while actually having to contemplate working for a living for the first time in their pampered lives.
 Over at the WASHINGTON POST, that Company’s only profitable (but declining) asset is Kaplan, Inc.: the test-preparation service, which grossed $2.2 billion in revenue in CY2012 amidst scandals and lawsuits involving its online university degree programs.
 As a direct result, the owning Graham family sold the POST to Amazon CEO Jeff Bezos for a pathetically-low $250 million, on August 5, 2013, following the demise of its NEWSWEEK Magazine.
 All of this is “poetic justice” for the cavalier and peremptory way in which these supremely-arrogant newspaper “institutions” routinely conduct their affairs with anyone but the rich, powerful and well-connected.

-Given the welcome presence of the Internet, I would much rather write my own story with my own unedited facts, and post it on my own website for dissemination, than speak to one more unconcerned, oblivious, incompetent, self-important newspaper reporter at any newspaper in the nation.
+Given the welcome presence of the Internet, I would much rather write my own story with my own unedited facts, and post it on my own website for dissemination, than speak to one more unqualified, oblivious, incompetent, self-important newspaper reporter at nearly any newspaper in the nation.
 I have done so here.

 (b)Senator Elizabeth Warren's office provided zero assistance, though I did speak to her chief "issues" person, one Ganesh Sitaraman, who couldn't have cared less.

-(c)Senator Maria Cantwell, who Chairs the Senate Commerce Subcommittee on Aviation Operations, Safety and Security (which should be leading the fight against USDOT on this issue), has a Seattle-based Chief of Staff named Jennifer Griffith who was "unavailable."
+(c)Senator Maria Cantwell, who chairs the Senate Commerce Subcommittee on Aviation Operations, Safety and Security (which should be leading the fight against USDOT on this issue), has a Seattle-based Chief of Staff named Jennifer Griffith who was "unavailable."
 I did manage to speak to a junior Seattle staffer named Christian Chiles, who at least understood the issues and sympathized with the consumer.
 I asked him to find me a senior Washington policy person in Senator Cantwell's office, and have them call me back to discuss them.
-Nearly three months later, no one has bothered to call.
+Ten months later, no one has bothered to call.
 (The appropriate person is one Michael Daum.)

-(d)Richard Swayze is a top Majority staffer at the Senate Commerce Subcommittee on Aviation Operations, Safety and Security.
+(f)Richard Swayze is a top Majority staffer at the Senate Commerce Subcommittee on Aviation Operations, Safety and Security.
 In two weeks, he did virtually nothing to put me in touch with senior Legislative Assistants in the above Senators’ offices.
 After I realized that he spent most of his time in “meetings”, and was brushed-off by him once too often, I decided that further attempts to get him to act were an utter waste of my time.

 Vilas, North Carolina